At Index Exchange (Index), a Universal ID

-Buyers benefit from using a Universal ID provider because they can more effectively reach specific audiences through the open market or through a deal A private auction that allows publishers to offer specific inventory directly to selected buyers identified by a deal ID.
+A private auction that allows media owners to offer specific inventory directly to selected buyers identified by a deal ID.
 Terms are negotiated and are agreed upon before the auction occurs.
 ID.
 As a result, buyers can deliver the right message to relevant audiences, creating a more personalized experience, as well as control ad frequency and measure results.

 Authenticated ID: A type of Universal ID that is based on user-level information such as an anonymized email address or phone number.
 This type of ID can associate a known user across multiple devices.

-Inferred ID: A type of Universal ID that is used when an email address or phone number isn’t available to brands or publishers.
+Inferred ID: A type of Universal ID that is used when an email address or phone number isn't available to brands or Media Owners.
 Unlike an authenticated ID, an inferred ID is device-level.
-It’s created when a user visits a publisher’s site and is used to retarget that same user when they make future visits on publisher sites.
+It's created when a user visits a publisher's site and is used to retarget that same user when they make future visits on publisher sites.

 Supported Universal ID providers